PowerShellConferenceEU/website-archive/about.md

 nav-menu: true
 ---

-Welcome to Europe’s largest PowerShell-themed annual conference!
+<h2>Welcome to Europe’s largest PowerShell-themed annual conference!</h2>

 In 2020, we’ll have 350 delegate seats again and 40 international speakers.
 You will be able to build your personal agenda from 3 parallel tracks using our conference app (iOS, Android).
 Agenda information becomes available by end of January 2020.